Azure Service Bus¶

 SQL Filters¶

-You can set SQL filters on subscribtion level to get desired messages and not to have custom logic on business side.
-More about Azure Service Bus SQL FILTERS - Link
+You can set SQL filters on the subscription level to get desired messages without having custom logic on the business side.
+For more information, see Azure Service Bus SQL Filters.

 {